gray bathroom in a log cabin

 • Drawers

-These elements provide you with built-in options to give you organization and separation for the individual.
+These elements provide built-in options to give you organization and separation for the individual.
 Always think through the items that will be stored in the closet.
 Do you have a lot of shoes that need a place of their own?
 What about clothing items such as tops, pants, and dresses?
-Including large baskets that can easily be placed on the floor are a great way to organize oversized blankets or even separate your shoes such as flip-flops and boots.
-Double stacked shelving makes it easy to have tops and pants stored and maximize space at the same time.
-The tricky part can be trying to put it all together in such a way that creates his and her spaces.
-Often the line is drawn by opposite closet sides which means that a larger space is ideal.
-The best solution is having a separate closet all together but the organization methods can and should still apply since it makes it easier to keep everything in its place eliminating the stress of clutter and mess.
-Remember that when you incorporate the right tools into your spaces it can make it simple to enjoy your space instead of dreading it.
+Large baskets that can easily be placed on the floor are a great way to organize oversized blankets or separate your shoes, such as flip-flops and boots.
+Double-stacked shelving makes it easy to store tops and pants while maximizing space.
+The tricky part can be trying to put it all together in such a way that creates its own spaces.
+Often, the line is drawn by opposite closet sides, which means that a larger space is ideal.
+The best solution is to have a separate closet altogether, but the organizational methods can and should still apply, as they make it easier to keep everything in its place, eliminating the stress of clutter and mess.
+Remember that when you incorporate the right tools into your spaces, it can make it easier to enjoy them instead of dreading them.

-As more and more are working from home, the need for a designated space has risen for homeowners making them rethink their current home office or looking for ways to create a new one.
-Several couples now both work from home with some not having the luxury of an office of their own, meaning that there needs to be some special considerations and adjustments to their shared space.
-Designing a his and her office space requires some creative thinking and planning.
+As more and more people work from home, the need for a designated space has become increasingly important for homeowners, prompting them to rethink their current home office or create a new one.
+Several couples now both work from home, with some not having the luxury of an office of their own, which means that there needs to be some special considerations and adjustments to their shared space.
+Designing a his-and-hers office space requires some creative thinking and planning.
 Some helpful elements to consider adding would be:

 • Built-ins